thompson-zak/LearnToCode/README.md

 * Log key data points to Mongo in order to get a picture of overall performance
     * Everytime a process is orphaned (include code blob)
     * Response time for each API call, with endpoint labeling
-* Refactor backend code to be more neatly packed into modular classes/files
+* Look to improve OpenAI query response times

 ### Done
 * ~~Migrate code execution engine to use multiprocessing~~